The Son of Neptune: Plot

-Twenty-two months after Percy Jackson's defense of Mount Olympus in The Last Olympian, Percy finds himself alone and on the run from monsters in northern California without his memories.
+Almost a year after Percy Jackson's defense of Mount Olympus in The Last Olympian, Percy finds himself alone and on the run from monsters in northern California without his memories.
 With the guidance of Lupa, the wolf-goddess and protector of ancient Rome, he makes his way to Camp Jupiter, a Roman demigod training camp and counterpart to the Greek demigods' Camp Half-Blood.
 Upon arriving, he is attacked by Gorgons — Stheno and Euryale — and successfully defends a disguised Juno and the camp with the help of the guards on duty.
 Having been protected by Percy during the attack, Juno announces Percy's arrival with approval, identifying him as a son of Neptune.
 Nobody knows that he is actually a son of the Greek god Poseidon.
 She tells him privately that he can only regain his memory by learning to be a hero again and successfully surviving the challenges he encounters at camp.

-He quickly befriends Frank Zhang, son of Mars, and Hazel Levesque, daughter of Pluto.
-Frank is revealed to also be a distant descendant of Poseidon and his grandson the Argonaut Periclymenus with shapeshifting powers while Hazel died in the 1940s and was recently resurrected by her half-brother Nico di Angelo.
-He is introduced to the praetor of the camp, Reyna, and the augur Octavian, who quickly takes a disliking to Percy.
+Percy quickly befriends Frank Zhang, son of Mars, and Hazel Levesque, daughter of Pluto.
+Frank is also a distant descendant of Poseidon through his grandfather, the Argonaut Periclymenus, and has the ability to shapeshift, while Hazel has control over gems and precious metals.
+She died in the 1940s and was recently resurrected by her half-brother Nico di Angelo.
+Being outcasts themselves at Camp Jupiter, Frank and Hazel empathize with Percy's outsider status and help him adjust and acclimatize quickly to the camp's routines and leadership.

+Percy is introduced to the praetor of the camp, Reyna, and the augur Octavian, who quickly takes a disliking to Percy.
 Octavian tells Percy that the Book of Prophecies is missing.
-Being outcasts themselves at Camp Jupiter, Frank and Hazel empathize with Percy's outsider status and consider it their duty to help him adjust and acclimatize quickly to the camp's routines and leadership.
-But before any of them has a chance to gain their footing, they receive a prophecy from Mars, the Roman god of war, and are ordered to go on a quest to rescue Thanatos, the god of death, from the Giant Alcyoneus, who is hiding deep in Alaska.
+But before any of them has a chance to gain their footing, the camp receives a prophecy from Mars, the Roman god of war, and Percy, Frank, and Hazel are ordered to go on a quest to rescue Thanatos, the god of death, from the Giant Alcyoneus, who is hiding deep in Alaska.
 Over the course of the adventure, Hazel reveals that she was used to raise Alcyoneus in the 1940s, but she sacrificed herself to stop him, resulting in the Giant's rise being delayed by several decades.